 The improvement to an app like this over other competitors such as Skype is that no other programmes are needed to be installed to call another user.
 As long as the user’s internet browser uses JavaScript, then the app can be used.
 There are a number of benefits to using an app that runs purely on JavaScript:

 No other application needs to be installed, saving memory.

+Update advantage

-Memory issues with Skype
+More on issues on Updating and Memory issues with Skype

-2. Any user using a computer without administrator rights can call another user as no programme needs to be installed.
+Any user without administrator rights can call another user as no programme needs to be installed.

+Another sentence to expand…

 2. Requirements Analysis

+User requirements

+Use case

+Functional Requirements…what the system will do

+Technical requirements

+Proficiency in the following technologies will be required:

+Socket etc

+_ paragraphs on each

+Tools and Extensions _ paragraphs on each

+Describe Gulp and Saas

+Git

+Jasmine

+Node.js

-3. System Model
+System Model

+Overall architectural diagram

 The system is divided between 3 components.
 The Database (MongoDB), the Server (Node.JS, Socket.IO), the Client (Angular.JS).
 The client would take in the user's input (The data stream taken from the user's microphone, the user's login information), and then pass that information through a RESTful API, or over WebSockets.

+Restful Api is……

-This data is then processed and if relevant it will either pass information to another client as requested or the data is logged into or checked against validation with the data in the database.
+This data is then processed and if relevant, it will either pass information to another client as requested or the data is logged into or checked with validation against the data in the database.

 4. Feasibility

 There are many problems with implementing a live web audio system.
+Most of the problems occur with NAT (Network Address Translation).
+The foremost use case is proxies.
+The additional work that would be required for this use case may be out of the scope of this project.

-Most of the problems occur with NAT.
-Most of these problems can be fixed with enough manual testing.
-The project management risks stem from is that only two people are developing this project and thus very dependent on one another to make sure the sides of the project work in tandem with each other and if one of us is not able to finish the work in time it would hinder the entire project.
+The main project management risk that only two people are developing this project.
+They will be very dependent on one another to make sure the sides of the project work in tandem with each other.
+If one of the project team is not able to finish the work in time, it would hinder the entire project.
 This will solved by additional meetings to the supervisor meeting to make sure that the project stays on track.

-The project will also be using GitHub to ensure that the code being run is latest code developed.
-This solves the problem of the project developers being both located quite a distance from each other and just manually sending over files every change over a emails and such would be tedious.
+The project will also be using GitHub to ensure that the code being run is the latest code developed.
+This solves the problem of the project developers being both located quite a distance from each other.
+Just manually exchanging files every change over emails and such would be tedious.

 5. Tests

 Most of the tests will be unit tests.
-For the server side will be using jasmine.
-For the client side will be using Protractor.JS.
-Although some tests will have to be done manually as it is not possible to unit test how audio sounds or whether it is to the standard we expect.
+The server side will be using jasmine node.
+The client side will using Protractor.JS.
+Some tests will have to be done manually as it is not possible to unit test how audio sounds or whether it is to up to standard.
 Unit testing can only detect whether the client has received the data.
+Usability testing would also be required in order to ensure the user is using the system as expected.